karl-zylinski/odin-c-bindgen/README.md

 // Remove this prefix from function names (and add it as link_prefix) to the foreign group remove_function_prefix = ""

-// Only include things that has this prefix required_prefix = ""

 // Set to true translate type names to Ada_Case force_ada_case_types = false

-// Single lib file to import
-import_lib = "my_lib.lib"
+// Single lib file to import.
+Will be ignored if `imports_file` is set. import_lib = "my_lib.lib"

-// Use this file instead of `import_lib`.
-This is a whole file that is pasted near
-// the top of the file.
-In it you can do platform-specific library imports etc. imports_file = ""
+// The filename of a file that contains the foreign import declarations.
+In it you can do
+// platform-specific library imports etc. The contents of it will  be placed near the top of the
+// file.
+imports_file = ""

-// For package line at top of output files package_name = "my_lib"
+// `package something` to put at top of each generated Odin binding file. package_name = "my_lib"

-// "Old_Name" = "New_Name",
+// "Old_Name" = "New_Name"
 rename = {
 }

 // Turns an enum into a bit_set.
-Converts the values of the enum into
+Converts the values of the enum into appropriate values for a
-// appropriate values for a bit_set.
+// bit_set.
 Creates a bit_set type that uses the enum.
-// Properly removes enum values with value 0.
-Translates the enum values using
+Properly removes enum values with value 0.
-// a log2 procedure.
-bit_setify = {
+// Translates the enum values using a log2 procedure. bit_setify = {
 	// "Pre_Existing_Enum_Type" = "New_Bit_Set_Type"
 }

-// Completely override the definition of a type.
-The type needs to be pre-existing. type_overrides = {
+// Completely override the definition of a type. type_overrides = {
 	// "Vector2" = "[2]f32"
 }

 // Override the type of a struct field.
-Note that a plain `[^]` can be used to
-// modify the existing type.
+//
-struct_field_overrides = {
+// You can also use `[^]` to augment an already existing type. struct_field_overrides = {
 	// "Some_Type.some_field" = "My_Type"
+	// "Some_Other_Type.field" = "[^]"
+	// "Some_Other_Type.another_file" = "[^]cstring"
 }

+// Put these tags on the specified struct field struct_field_tags = {
+	// "BoneInfo.name" = "fmt:\"s,0\""
+}

 // Overrides the type of a procedure parameter or return value.
-For a parameter
+For a parameter use the key
-// use the key Proc_Name.parameter_name.
+// Proc_Name.parameter_name.
 For a return value use the key Proc_Name.
+//
-// Note that a plain `[^]` and `#by_ptr` can be used to modify the existing type. procedure_type_overrides = {
+// You can also use `[^]`, `#by_ptr` and `#any_int` to augment an already existing type. procedure_type_overrides = {
 	// "SetConfigFlags.flags" = "ConfigFlags"
 	// "GetKeyPressed"        = "KeyboardKey"
 }

-// Inject a new type before another type.
-Use `rename` to just rename
-// a pre-existing type.
-inject_before = {
-	// "Some_Type" = "New_Type :: distinct int"
-}

-// For typedefs that don't resolve to anything: Put them in here to create
+// Put the names of declarations in here to remove them. remove = [
-// empty structs with that name. opaque_types = [
-	// "Some_Type"
+	// "Some_Declaration_Name"
 ]

+// Group all procedures at the end of the file. procedures_at_end = false

-// additional include paths to send into clang.
-While generating the bindings
+// Additional include paths to send into clang.
+While generating the bindings clang will look into
-// clang will look into this path in search for included headers. clang_include_paths = [
+// this path in search for included headers. clang_include_paths = [
 	// "include"
 ]

-// Put the names of macros to remove in here.
-This is useful for removing
-// macros that were converted into invalid Odin constants. remove_macros = [
+// Pass these compiler defines into clang.
+Can be used to control clang pre-processor clang_defines = {
-	// "SOME_BROKEN_MACRO"
+	// "UFBX_REAL_IS_FLOAT" = "1"
-]

-// Output a YAML file containing C AST info for debugging. debug_dump_ast = false
+}
 ```

 ## FAQ and common problems